 Yes, some.
 The university gets most of its electricity from the grid, purchasing the energy from Direct Energy.
 Approximately 13.9% of Tufts electricity purchases are from renewable energy sources.
 More information on Tufts STARS (Sustainability Tracking, Assessment, & Rating System) renewable energy credit.

-Tufts has seven buildings with solar arrays on the Medford/Somerville campus and a whole field of solar panels on the Grafton campus.
+Tufts has eight buildings with solar arrays on the Medford/Somerville campus and a whole field of solar panels on the Grafton campus.
 These solar arrays help make the power grid greener.
 They also help Tufts save money: the university spends about 60 percent less for solar-generated power than it does to purchase electricity from National Grid.
 Read about these projects here.

 The metrics that show concrete progress are the measurements of direct impacts such as greenhouse gas emissions, water use and solid waste generation.
 A campus has made progress when these numbers decrease and therefore show the effectiveness of sustainability initiatives.
 Additionally, Tufts reports every 3 years to AASHE STARS, covering all aspects of sustainability (e.g. academics, education and outreach, energy, buildings, water use, diversity and equity, etc.).
-Check out the Tufts 2019 STARS report.
+Check out the Tufts' STARS report.

 LEED Buildings and solar panels are strategies to implement greenhouse gas reductions, but are not sufficient.
 Far less glamorous strategies often make deeper reductions such as: high-efficiency boilers and chillers, controls, steam system upgrades and high efficiency motors and lighting.